 - The Affair.
 Man, I LOVE the Affair.
 It’s like a slightly more credible Dynasty, but with much better acting and much less shoulder pad action.
 Again, the two main leads are played by British actors and again one of them is Dominic West (gets about a bit, doesn’t he?).
 The other one is played by the brilliant Ruth Wilson, who incidentally starred alongside Idris Elba in British detective drama Luther.

 - The Walking Dead.
 Right, so we may as well just call this a British drama with all the British folk in it, right?
 Oh I’m only teasing America.
 Of COURSE it’s not, but you can see my point.
 Four of the main characters are British.
 Andrew Lincoln (who the British of a certain age will fondly remember as Egg from This Life and as Simon from Teachers) plays the show’s protagonist Rick Grimes, then there’s Lauren Cohan who plays Maggie (though she was born in the US, she was brought up in the UK), Lennie James as Morgan and David Morrissey as the villainous Governor.
-Also, there are the fairly new characters Jesus (played by Tom Payne) and Jadis (Pollyanna MacIntosh) that are also British.
+Also, there are the fairly new characters Jesus (played by Tom Payne), Jadis (Pollyanna MacIntosh) and Alpha (Samantha Morton) that are also British.
 Who knew we’d make such great zombie slayers?

 Maggie Greene (Lauren Cohan) – The Walking Dead _ Season 4, Episode 10 – Photo Credit: Gene Page/AMC